-- Pare the the zest from the lemon with a potato peeler or sharp knife.
+- Pare the the zest from one lemon lemon with a potato peeler or sharp knife.
 Take care not to include too much of the white pith.
 Squeeze the juice.

-- Place the apple and lemon juice in a large pan and add the sugar.
+- Pour 300ml (½pt) apple juice and the lemon juice in a large pan and add the (2oz) sugar.
 Heat gently, stirring until sugar dissolves.
-Add the spices and leave to simmer for a few minutes.
+Add 2-3cm ( 1in) ginger sliced , 2 star anise and 1 cinnamon stick and leave to simmer for a few minutes.

 - Add 1½litres ( 2½pt) cider, and heat until it is just beginning to simmer.
 Reduce the heat and leave to simmer for at least 30 minutes.
 Do not allow it to boil.